Quick Cinnamon Spiced Zucchini Muffins

 I’ve also replaced a portion of the dark brown sugar with granulated sugar to enhance caramelization.

-Why you’ll love these Cinnamon Spiced Zucchini Muffins
+Why you’ll love these Quick Cinnamon Spiced Zucchini Muffins

 - You can substitute your favourite plant-based milk to make them dairy free.